Random minibatch subgradient algorithms for convex problems with functional constraints: Parallel random minibatch subgradient algorithm

 \subsection{Convergence rates}

-In this section we derive the convergence rates of algorithm \eqref{eq-method}.
+In this section we derive the convergence rates of Algorithm \eqref{eq-method}.
 For this, we first provide a recurrence relation for the iterates in expectation, which is the key relation for our convergence rate results.
 Note that $c M_g^2 \geq 1$ according to Lemma \ref{lema:c} and $L_N \in (0, 1]$.
-Thus, by increasing $c$, $M_g$ and/or $L_N$, we can always ensure that $c M_g^2 L_N> 1$.
-In the sequel, {\it we assume that} $c M_g^2 L_N > 1$.
+In the sequel we provide a detailed convergence analysis for the non-trivial case $c M_g^2 L_N > 1$.
+The other case, i.e. $c M_g^2 L_N \leq 1$, implies almost sure feasibility for any $x_t$ generated by the parallel algorithm, with $t \geq 1$, and it will be discussed in Remark \ref{rem:idealcase}.